Spectral gap of convex combination of a random permutation and a bistochastic matrix: High trace method

-\begin{proof} We use the terminology of Lemma \ref{boundWlTR_k}.
-Let $A_{\ast}$ be the set of inconsistent arcs of $A_{\gamma}^\prime$ (as defined above in Proposition \ref{estimconsistent}).
-As argued in the proof of Lemma \ref{boundingmu(gamma)},$|A_{\ast}|$ is bounded by four times the number of excess edges plus twice the number of merging times.
+\begin{proof} We use the terminology used in the proof of \cref{boundWlTR_k} above.
+Let $A_{\ast}$ be the set of inconsistent arcs of $A_{\gamma}^\prime$ (as defined above in \cref{estimconsistent}).
+As argued in the proof of \cref{boundingmu(gamma)},$|A_{\ast}|$ is bounded by four times the number of excess edges plus twice the number of merging times.
 There are at most $g^\prime +2m$ excess edges and $3m$ merging times, hence: